serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 In my previous post on [Anatomy of a Serverless Application](https://serverless.com/blog/anatomy-of-a-serverless-app/), I lay the foundation for building a very simple application with an email service using the Serverless Framework, deployed to AWS Lambda.

 In this post, we will build `mailman`, an event-driven serverless application.
-The application has a simple frontend using `curl` that calls into a couple of backend services: an users service and an email service.
+The application has a simple frontend using `curl` that calls into a couple of backend services: a users service and an email service.
 The post will highlight event-driven application development with focus on full local development experience.
 We will look at services emitting, subscribing and reacting to events in a seamless manner using the Serverless Application Platform.

 You will learn how to:

 - Setup the development environment
 - Create an application project
-- Create an users service
+- Create a users service
 - Create an email service
 - Write an event-driven application
 - Run the serverless services locally